-Many exceptional Japanese woodblock artists existed over the centuries and their work is still revered to this very day.
-Little is known about their lives but what we do know is full of intrigue, eccentricity and oftentimes great personal tragedy.
-Here we will uncover some of the best printmaking artists and showcase their most famous works – many of which had a profound effect and influence on the European Impressionism Movement.
+Many Japanese woodblock artists have existed over the centuries whose work is still very much revered to this very day.
+Not much is known about their lives, but the little we do know is full of intrigue, eccentricity, and oftentimes great personal tragedy.
+Here we will uncover some of the best printmaking artists and showcase their most famous works – many of which even had a profound effect and influence on the European Impressionism Movement.

 Suzuki Harunobu (1724-1770)

-Suzuki Harunobu was born into a samurai family in 1724 or 1725 and most likely grew up in Kyoto.
-He received his artistic training from another artist named Nishikawa Sukenobu and shortly thereafter relocated to Tokyo to pursue a professional art career.
+Suzuki Harunobu was born into a samurai family in 1724 or 1725, and it’s believed that he most likely grew up in Kyoto.
+He received training from another artist named Nishikawa Sukenobu and shortly thereafter relocated to Edo (Tokyo) to pursue a professional art career.

 Suzuki Harunobu Woodblock Prints